-CAMBRIDGE, Mass. – A Pakistani girl who survived an assassination attempt by the Taliban has been honored as Harvard University's humanitarian of the year.
+CAMBRIDGE, Mass. – A Pakistani girl who survived an assassination attempt by the Taliban is being honored as Harvard University's humanitarian of the year.

 Malala was shot in the head last October.
-Militants said she was attacked because she criticized the Taliban, not because of her views on education.
+Militants say she was attacked because she was critical of the Taliban, not because of her views on education.